openstack-archive/fuel-plugin-lma-collector/specs/lma-collector-plugin-spec.rst

 * Test the plugin by deploying environments with all Fuel deployment modes.

-* Create integration tests with ElasticSearch and InfluxDB backends.
+* Create integration tests with Elasticsearch and InfluxDB backends.

 Documentation Impact
 ====================